Code-Institute-Submissions/madelenviola-project1/README.md

 ### Findings Code validation
 - CSS passed validation.
-- A element not allowed as child to UL element.
+- HTML has error - "Element a not allowed as child of element ul in this context.
+(Suppressing further errors from this subtree.)"

 ### Fixed bugs
 - Responsivity fix for frontpage across all screen sizes.